IBM-Bluemix-Docs/mass-data-migration/index.md

 2. Select **Storage** > **Data Migration** > **Mass Data Migration** from the Navigation Bar to access the Mass Data Migration landing page.
 3. Click **Request Device** to open the order form.
 4. Complete each field in the **Mass Data Migration** order form.
    - **Shipping Address** - this form is not prefilled and each field is editable.
 Provide the name of the person who is going to accept the device delivery in the Attention field.
-When you pick the delivery location, consider the weight of the device (66 lbs with its case) and accessibility. <br/> (**Note**: The device is equipped with wheels and pop-up handle for maneuvering.)
+When you pick the delivery location, consider the weight of the device (66 lbs with its case) and accessibility. <br/>
+   The device is equipped with wheels and pop-up handle for maneuvering.
+   {:note}

    - **Key Migration Contacts** - This form isn't prefilled.
 Each field is editable.
 More than one person can be added.
    - **Data Center Network Configuration** - Provide network configuration details for the pre-provisioning of the Eth3 port on the Mass Data Migration device before shipment.
    - **Data Offload Destination** Select your existing target account from the list.